 Kashmiri Weddings are full of joyful and traditional ceremonies.
 The first step towards a Kashmiri wedding is the matching of the horoscopes or teknis of the prospective bride and groom.
-Emphasis is also laid into matching the background, status and the reputation of the family of the prospective match.
+Emphasis is also laid into matching the background, status, and reputation of the family of the prospective match.
 Once the alliance is finalized, the bride’s parents propose the wedding date.
 When the groom’s parents also give their consent, the purohit fixes the wedding date.
-The wedding can take place in the morning or in the night.
+The wedding can take place in the morning or in night.

 Several interesting and colorful ceremonies are observed as a part of the pre-wedding rituals in a traditional Kashmiri wedding.

 Vanna or a formal commitment ceremony takes place once the two families agree to the alliance.
 The Vanna ceremony takes place in front of an idol.
 Following the tradition, the elderly persons of both sides meet in the temple and exchange flowers as a sign of celebration of the formalization of the alliance.
 The girls’ family lays out a meal comprising of traditional Kashmiri food.
 Besides, in the respective houses of the bride and the groom, the eldest aunt (of the boy and the girl) prepares var (a special rice pudding) which is distributed among the neighbors and relatives.
 The girl’s family sends cash, dry fruits, and a pot containing nabad (misri) to the boy’s house.